kmaris/kmaris.net/content/posts/morrow-repair-destiny/index.md

 Save the file and try playing your game!
 If all goes well Caius won't be pissed at you anymore.
 If it fails to load (expecting different numbers) then you edited the wrong thing.

+### Disclaimer

+They're always at the bottom, and here's mine: this worked for me but there are going to be variations between NPC's.
+Just take your time, make backups of your save and don't be afraid to experiment and play with the numbers.

 ## References